CodeWithJV/open-holochain-curriculum/slides/links-and-collections.md

 ---

 # Anchors in Holochain
-> A Holochain application design pattern in which an easily discoverable base is designated as a location to store a large number of links.
+> an easily discoverable base address is designated as a location to store a large number of links.
 The base’s address is typically calculated from a short string, whose value is either hard-coded into the application’s code, discovered via link traversal, or entered via the UI.
 >
 > [Glossary: Anchors](https://developer.holochain.org/resources/glossary/#anchor)